trifork/cheetah-sql-odbc/TriforkTableau.readme.md

 all that's required is to make the tool aware of the location of the driver jar and then use it to setup database (i.e OpenSearch) connections.

-The ODBC require the modifyed ODBC driver installed by a `.msi` file that support `OAUTH2`.
+The ODBC require the modified ODBC driver installed by a `.msi` file that support `OAUTH2`.

 ### Connection URL and other settings JDBC